tobiasheine/Movies/KATA.md

 - Use [DataTables](http://www.thinkcode.se/blog/2014/06/30/cucumber-data-tables) to pass the DTO's as step arguments as it is done in the **Background** section of **movie_details.feature**

-- Assets for movie posters are located in **main/assets**.
+- The assets for movie posters are located in **main/assets**.
 You can reference them by file name, as it is done in the **PopularMoviesActivityTest**

 ### Create Scenario Outlines
 If there is still time left, change the test you have just written in order to verify that multiple movies are shown in the correct order using [Scenario Outlines](https://github.com/cucumber/cucumber/wiki/Scenario-Outlines).